Double Vision

 25/4/2020

-Will lived on the third floor of a dingy apartment building in the sprawling southern suburbs of London.
+Lim lived on the 7th floor of a dingy apartment building with paper thin walls.
 He worked night shifts, stacking shelves at a supermarket across town, and had only been asleep for two hours.
-His apartment walls were paper thin.
-He didn’t know the names of the couple that lived next door, but he knew from the first time he’d heard them that the guy was in pain and the woman was caring for him.
-They didn’t speak English, and he’d never seen the bloke.
+He didn’t know the names of the couple that lived next door, but he could tell that the man was in pain and the woman was caring for him.
+They didn’t speak to each other in English, and he’d never actually seen the man.
 The woman shuffles past him in the corridor, eyes always down, never a glance his way.
 He figured she was embarrassed, or just sad really, and never pushed to engage with her.

-Sometimes he heard others, like the guy who shouts at the game in apartment 307, and someone on the 5th floor that plays the drums in the evenings – but the apartment block’s usually pretty quiet for him when he’s trying to sleep during the day and he’s out of there by 7:30pm, so it’s just when the couple next door start up that he ever really gets bothered.
+Sometimes he heard others, like the guy who shouts at the game in apartment 507, and someone on the third floor that plays the drums in the evenings – but the apartment block’s usually pretty quiet for him when he’s trying to sleep during the day and he’s out of there by 7:30pm, so it’s just when the couple next door start up that he ever gets bothered.

-The funny thing about the couple next door is, it’s not so much his shouting that gets him.
+The funny thing about the couple next door is, it’s not so much the shouting that gets to him.
 It’s her.
-She sounds so patient and caring and Will can hear in her voice how much she loves him even though he doesn’t understand her words.
+She sounds so patient and caring and Lim can hear in her voice how much she loves him, even though Lim can’t understand what shes saying.
 He gets this hollow feeling in his stomach and his heart beats real fast and he thinks about his mum.
 He scrunched the pillow down over his ears, but he knew it was no good.
 Nothing gets that hollow feeling out once it’s set in.

-Dragging his lanky form to an upright position, he dressed in the same jeans and hoody from the day before and grabbed a granola bar and his jacket on his way out the door.
+Dragging his lanky form to an upright position, he dressed in the same jeans and hoody from the day before, grabbing his head phones and a jacket on his way out the door.

-When he needed sleep like this and the couple next door started up, Will usually went down to his own secret spot a few blocks away.
-There was a concrete slab under a freeway overpass that was totally hidden so no one else knew about it.
-It was right next to a railway line with a scrubby thicket of birch trees and an old dumped washing machine next to it.
-He had a bare mattress there on the ground and a suitcase full of tattered old books, and he could just loose himself in the noise from the passing trains.
+When he needs sleep like this and the couple next door start up, Lim goes down to his own secret spot a few blocks away.
+Theres a concrete slab under a freeway overpass thats totally hidden so no one else knows about it.
+It was right next to a railway line with a scrubby thicket of birch trees and an dumped washing machine.
+He had a bare mattress there on the ground, and a suitcase full of tattered books, and there he could loose himself in the noise from the passing trains.
 He liked thinking about who might be on them, travelling off somewhere important.
-Like maybe, he thought, there was a group of grieving widows all on their way their one husbands funeral.
-Or maybe there was a man with a black eye on board who’s catching the train to hospital after spraining his ankle mountain biking.
-He’d for sure have a beautiful young lady with him, Will thought, wrapping the hurt limb with some dazzling cloth donated by a travelling Moroccan salesman from the next carriage… Will liked this place.
+Like maybe, he thought, there was a group of grieving widows on their way their husbands funeral.
+Or maybe there was a man with different coloured eyes on board who’s catching the train to hospital after spraining his ankle.
+He’d for sure have a beautiful lady tending him, Lim thought, wrapping the hurt limb with some dazzling cloth donated by a travelling Moroccan salesman from the next carriage… He liked this place.
 It was his place.

-After his shifts, Will always stopped to eat breakfast from the same little café around the corner from his work, Due Fratelli.
-He enjoyed listening to the old Italian men philosophizing over their coffees and watched the waitress behind the counter who had a round face and a mole on her neck.
+After his shifts at the supermarket, he always stopped to eat breakfast in the same little café around the corner from his work, Due Fratelli.
+He enjoyed listening to the old Italian men philosophising over their coffees and watched the waitress behind the counter who had a round face and a mole on her neck.
 She never paid him much attention, and he imagined that she had a handsome husband who was a mechanic like his father.
-One day, Will thought, this husband had been dragged away by the Immigration Police for not having the right Papers and from then on, she received love letters from him from a faraway prison.
-They’d have to be transcribed, of course, because the husband didn’t know how to read or write… Will always got lost in daydreams like this.
+One day, Lim thought, this husband had been dragged away by the secret police for being a spy, and from then on she received love letters from him from an interstate prison.
+They’d have to be transcribed, of course, because he had to write to her in code… Lim always got lost in daydreams like this.
 His mum used to love his stories, but he didn’t write them down anymore.

-Will didn’t do much of anything anymore.
+Lim didn’t do much of anything anymore.
 His days blurred into nights in a wearisome reality of work, sleep, work, sleep.
-Each daily bus ride to and from work was as forgettable as the last.
-He hadn’t noticed this, of course, until a new guy started at his work, throwing Will’s life into an irreversible spin which felt completely out of his control.
+Each bus ride to and from work was as forgettable as the last.
+He hadn’t noticed this, of course, until a new guy started at his work, throwing Lim’s life into an irreversible spin which felt completely out of his control.

-There wasn’t anything remarkable about that Thursday’s night shift until Will’s headphones ran out of batteries at about 1am.
-He was replacing crackers in the biscuit isle and could suddenly hear two younger girls in isle 7 chatting about a new guy that had started there a week earlier.
+There wasn’t anything remarkable about that night shift until Lims’ headphones ran out of batteries at about 1am.
+He was replacing crackers in the biscuit isle and could now hear two younger girls in isle 7 chatting about a new guy that had started there a week earlier.
 They liked him, that was clear, and were sharing what they knew about him as they moved away into isle 8.
 In the break room, Jose from the delivery dock was telling Sandra about the new guy, over a cup of tea.
-They didn’t look up when Will entered, which made him feel like he was intruding.
-He heated up his pasta in the microwave and ate it in the corridor outside, sitting on a milk crate.
-Will thought he saw the new guy from afar about an hour later, chatting to the “cool” night manager, Steve, but it wasn’t until the end of his next shift that he saw him properly up close.
+They didn’t look up when Lim entered, which made him feel like he was intruding.
+He heated up his pasta in the microwave and ate it outside in the corridor, sitting on a milk crate.
+Lim thought he saw the new guy from behind about an hour later, chatting to the “cool” night manager, Steve, but it wasn’t for another few shifts untill he saw him properly.

-When he did, Will almost feinted.
+When he did, Lim almost feinted.
+His heart raced.
 The new guy looked exactly like him.

 Same black hair from his Italian side, same hazel eyes that looked just like his mother’s, even the same broken lump at the bridge of his nose.
-Will reached a hand up to touch the bridge of his own nose really instinctually, thinking back to the accident on the swing set when he was four.
-Will had always felt that it made him look like a thug.
+Will reached a hand up to touch the bridge of his own nose really instinctually, thinking back to bully who broke it in highschool.
+Lim had always felt that it made him look like a thug.
 The lump on the new guys nose just made him look sort of dashing, like he’d lived a little.
-No wonder the girls like him, Will thought with a dizzying confusion.
-The only difference he could see was that the new guy styled his hair backwards with hair gel.
-Will ran his hand roughly through unruly locks, imagining them slicked back with scented product and girls smiling at him.
+No wonder the girls like him, Lim thought with a dizzying confusion.
+The only difference he could see was that the new guy slicked his hair backwards with hair gel.
+Lim ran his hand roughly through unruly locks, imagining them slicked back with scented product and girls smiling at him.
 He watched the new guy with morbid fascination, animatedly muted through the window of the manager’s office.
 It was like watching a version of him that he’d always wanted to be; confident, easy going, friendly and attractive.
 The two blokes chatting to him seemed completely engaged in his every word.
-Will was rostered on out back in the delivery docks for the rest of the night and didn’t see the new guy again, but he never stopped thinking about him, and about the uncanny likeness between them.
+Lim was rostered on out back in the delivery docks for the rest of the night, and didn’t see the new guy again, but he never stopped thinking about him, and about the uncanny likeness between them.

-Will left his shift on edge that night.
-He was shaken up, he felt small.
+He left his shift on edge that night, shaken up.
+He felt really small.
 He instinctually headed for café Due Fratelli, craving a sense of comfort and a bit of his own routine, despite the rain that continued to fall.
 I must be going crazy, the thought to himself as he walked there in the early dark, there’s no way.
-By the time he rounded the corner to the café he’d decided he must have imagined the whole thing and resigned to get some more sleep in general.
+By the time he rounded the corner to the café he’d decided he must have imagined the whole thing and resigned to get more sleep.

-As hungry as Will was in that moment, his stomach was already full with a great and dissatisfied envy.
-He watched on for almost an hour while The Double ate and flirted with his pretty waitress.
-He watched him leave the café and followed him at a distance for the short block to the nearest bus stop; Will’s bus stop.
-Will was entranced.
-He couldn’t dare talk to him, he felt like the whole universe would implode.
-When Will’s bus came, The Double got on and greeted the driver with a smile and a friendly chat.
+As hungry as he was in that moment, his stomach was already full with a great and dissatisfied envy.
+He watched on for almost an hour while The Double ate and flirted with his waitress.
+He watched him leave the café and followed him at a distance for the short block to the nearest bus stop; Lim’s bus stop.
+He was entranced.
+He couldn’t dare talk to him, if he did he was sure the whole universe would implode.
+When Lim’s bus came, The Double got on and greeted the driver with a smile and a friendly chat.

-The bus drove off in a puff of poisonous fumes, leaving Will feeling breathless under a flickering streetlamp, staring into the deep abyss within.
+The bus drove off in a puff of poisonous fumes, leaving Lim feeling breathless under a flickering streetlamp, staring into the deep abyss within.
 His chest was heaving, his reality was crumbling.

 What the fuck is going on?